A Stable Marriage Requires Communication: Introduction

-As indicated above, Theorem~\ref{thm:query-informal}(a), as well as the corresponding lower bound on the two-party communication complexity, holds not only for stable marriages but also for \dft{approximately-stable} marriages, where an approximately-stable marriage is one that is, in a precise sense, not far from a stable marriage.
-In the context of communication complexity, Chou and Lu \cite{CL10} also study such a relaxation of the stable marriage problem in a restricted computational model in which communication is non-interactive (a sketching model); Chou and Lu show that any (deterministic, non-interactive, $2n$-party) protocol that finds a marriage where only a constant fraction of participants are involved in blocking pairs requires $\Theta(n^2 \log n)$ bits of communication.
-Our results are not directly comparable to these, as the two notions of approximate stability are not comparable; furthermore, we use a significantly more general computation model (randomized, interactive, two-party), but give a slightly weaker lower bound.
+As indicated above, Theorem~\ref{thm:query-informal}(\ref{thm:query-informal-find}), as well as the corresponding lower bound on the two-party communication complexity, holds not only for stable marriages but also for approximately stable marriages.
+In the context of communication complexity, Chou and Lu \cite{CL10} also study such a relaxation of the stable marriage problem in a restricted computational model in which communication is non-interactive (a sketching model).
+Chou and Lu show that any (deterministic, non-interactive, $2n$-party) protocol that finds a marriage where only a constant fraction of participants are involved in blocking pairs requires $\Theta(n^2 \log n)$ bits of communication.
+Our results are not directly comparable to these, as the two notions of approximate stability are not comparable.
+Furthermore, we use a significantly more general computation model (randomized, interactive, two-party), but give a slightly weaker lower bound.